adelmeleka/chat_api/README.md

 Cached chats/messages in redis expires every hour to ensure not having stale data too much.

+## Improvements

+- Use `elastic-search` gem to provide performance & security boost when searching between messages for a match.
+- Implement rspec controllers tests for chats and messages -BONUS-.

 ## Contributor

 Adel Atef Meleka